HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>Error – unacceptable ethnicity values (EM02301)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-19</td>
+<tr><td>NHI-Create-Patient-error-19</td>
-<td>Application will show the correct error when attempting to add a patient with the set of supplied ethnicities that includes a duplicate ethnicity</td>
+<td>Application will show the correct error when attempting to create a patient with the set of supplied ethnicities that includes a duplicate ethnicity</td>
 <td>Ethnicities to add patient with:<br />
 Rarotongan (32121)<br />
 South African (12948)<br />